 Reflection: You may feel overwhelmed with all you learned and experienced during your time at the convention.
 Don’t allow your motivation to deflate because you never gave yourself time to process and put what you learned into practice.
 Give yourself time to review your notes and plan for the next school year.
 Connect with speakers who inspired you through their blogs and social media to continue to be encouraged throughout the school year.

 Make sure you keep in touch.
-Let me know how I can help you make this the best homeschool year yet… eben if we don’t meet at a convention this year.
+Let me know how I can help you make this the best homeschool year yet… even if we don’t meet at a convention this year.

 image credit: Jennifer Vail